cloudmesh-community/book/chapters/in/assignments.md

 , references, and tables to not count towards the one page.
 All images will be placed at the end of the paper by our template.
 You can write in a group, but each member must be lead on one paper.
-You can use sharelatex to write the paper collaboratively.
+You can use overleaf to write the paper collaboratively.

 Learning outcomes:

 -   Learn about open source linux projects

--   Learn how to use sharelatex
+-   Learn how to use overleaf

 -   Learn how easy it is to write a paper in latex while using our template